lonelyneutrin0/Protein-Structure-Prediction/README.md

 # Implementation
 The `AnnealingOutput` class serves as a container for the algorithm output. `run.py` utilizes the algorithm results and diagnostic data provided by objects of this class.
 ## v1.1
 This version of the algorithm works and produces similar results to the paper.
-One issue to fix in the next version is the energy difference sometimes causes `OverFlowError` which leads to incorrect results.
+One issue to fix in the next version is the energy difference sometimes causes `OverFlowError`.